geom3trik/vizia-vst-demo/README.md

 # vizia_vst_demo
-A tutorial and demo project for creating a simple VST plugin with a VIZIA gui
+A tutorial and demo project for creating a simple VST plugin with a VIZIA GUI

+coming soon...